jensbouma/RT-issuetracker/README.md

 - Frequency input is optimised.
 1225 for example automatically turns into 122.500

 Chat:
-- RX/TX data communication is implemented (no audio carrier yet)
+- RX/TX data communication is implemented
 - SFX added to simulate PTT press and release
 - List of actual users connected to
 - Radio shows User Name of transmitter (not sure this is a wanted feature in the student panel)